-- 1. Immediately report the incident to the on-site laboratory/clinical practicum/externship preceptor. - 2.
-In the event of possible exposure to bloodborne pathogens (i.e., needle stick or puncture with other sharps) the student must seek immediate medical treatment.
-If a student seeks treatment at a local Emergency Department, he/she will be responsible for insurance co-payments and/or other charges not covered by insurance. - 3.
-Following initial treatment, the student must then pursue follow-up care with his/her personal healthcare provider, consistent with the requirements of the latest OSHA Bloodborne Pathogens standards, and complete required procedures. - 4.
+- 1. Immediately report the incident to the on-site laboratory/clinical practicum/externship preceptor. - In the event of possible exposure to bloodborne pathogens (i.e., needle stick or puncture with other sharps) the student must seek immediate medical treatment.
+If a student seeks treatment at a local Emergency Department, he/she will be responsible for insurance co-payments and/or other charges not covered by insurance. - Following initial treatment, the student must then pursue follow-up care with his/her personal healthcare provider, consistent with the requirements of the latest OSHA Bloodborne Pathogens standards, and complete required procedures. - 4.
 The student must complete and sign the NECC Incident Report form available from the laboratory, clinical practicum/externship preceptor or the Dean of Health Professions office at the Lawrence campus.
 In the event a student refuses medical care the preceptor should make a written notation of this on the NECC Incident Report form. - 5.
-A copy of the incident report form will be retained by the student and the preceptor.
-The preceptor will forward the original of the NECC Incident Report form to the Program Coordinator. - 6.
+The NECC Incident Report form will be in Trajecsys for the student and the preceptor. - 6.
 The Program Coordinator will forward a copy of the incident report to the office of Dean of Health Professions.